“When was the last time you talked to a user?”

-Simons, who was giving a workshop on UX at the Startup Academy (supported by General Assembly) at the Echelon Asia Summit 2017 today citied the example of famed UX designer Donald Norman.
+Simons, who was giving a workshop on UX at the Startup Academy (supported by General Assembly) at the Echelon Asia Summit 2017 today cited the example of famed UX designer Jared Spool.

-Before Norman was brought on to Amazon, the e-commerce site forced all buyers to register a new account before they went to the check out page of their shopping cart.
-What Norman did was simply to put the prompt to register after buyers after they “checked out” their purchases — essentially, making registration optional.
+Before Spool was brought on to Amazon, the e-commerce site forced all buyers to register a new account before they went to the check out page of their shopping cart.
+What Spool did was simply to put the prompt to register after buyers after they “checked out” their purchases — essentially, making registration optional.